flame-code/FLAME/docs/index.rst

 ..
-Alborz documentation master file, created by sphinx-quickstart on Fri Feb 21 01:20:59 2014.
+FLAME documentation master file, created by sphinx-quickstart on Fri Feb 21 01:20:59 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. include:: alborz.rst
+.. include:: flame.rst

 OTHER STUFF
 ==================================